Technology as a Soil Erosion Solution

 How to Prevent Soil Erosion

 With all of these potential consequences looming over our heads, what can we do to prevent soil erosion?
-Luckily, soil erosion solutions exist.
+Luckily, more than one soil erosion solution exist.

 Farming and land development are two of the biggest culprits concerning human causes of soil erosion.
 Adopting new agriculture techniques, including no-till planting, has made a huge difference.
 In some areas, farmers grow plants by covering them with sheets of plastic, which reduces or eliminates the need for irrigation.
 It also controls erosion by directing rainfall away from vulnerable areas.
 This setup also prevents healthy soil from washing away, which would make it more difficult to farm in that area.
 Reducing the amount of concrete and asphalt in cities can also prevent the erosion that often accompanies flooding.